Clive20/My-Portfolio/README.md

 # My Portfolio

-This portfolio website is a dynamic and visually engaging platform designed to showcase my skills, projects, and technologies.
+This portfolio website that I built is a dynamic and visually engaging platform designed to showcase my skills, projects, and technologies.
 It emphasizes both functionality and aesthetics, using modern front-end development practices to deliver an exceptional user experience.
 The website includes multiple sections to highlight my work and expertise while reflecting a professional yet personalized style.

 Target Audience
 Employers, recruiters, and collaborators seeking insight into my technical abilities and professional background.